KTH/devops-course/contributions/executable-tutorial/eggestig-daniellw/README.md

 The tutorial also covers the integration of automated unit and integration tests, the configuration of CI/CD workflows using GitHub Actions, and managing version control with Git.
 We plan to use personal access token (PAT) with permissions for a new repository for full hands on learning.
 Designed for developers of all skill levels, this tutorial empowers participants to gain practical experience with Gatsby and modern deployment strategies.

-The tutorial can be found on [KillerCoda](https://killercoda.com/daniellw/scenario/gatsby-tutorial) and the code on [GitHub](https://github.com/dannolaius/coda-tutorial)
+The tutorial can be found on [KillerCoda](https://killercoda.com/daniellw/scenario/gatsby-tutorial) and the code for the tutorial on [GitHub](https://github.com/dannolaius/coda-tutorial)

 **Relevance**
 In today’s fast-paced software development landscape, the demand for efficient and reliable web applications is higher than ever.
 This tutorial is particularly relevant as it provides an executable format that helps developers learn about Gatsby and GitHub Actions while equipping them with essential skills for implementing automated testing and deployment.